Home Books Training Newsletter Resources

 Comprehensive and yet concise guide to practical SSL/TLS and PKI configuration.
 Includes coverage of TLS server configuration and web application security.
 Written by Ivan Ristić.

 In PKI, private keys and certificates can be shared among properties.
-This practice is not necessarily insecure, but only if it’s done in a way that’s understood.
-For best results, don’t share.
-Don’t use the same certificate on multiple properties; don’t even put different hostnames on the same certificate.
-With this approach, each property will be independently secured.
+This practice is not necessarily insecure, but only if it’s done correctly.
+If in doubt, don’t share: (1) don’t use the same private key with multiple certificates, and (2) don’t put unrelated service domains together on the same certificate.
+When private keys, certificates, and service domains are not shared, each property will be independently secured.

-The main issue with sharing is that if one property is compromised, the other ones in the same group also follow.
-There are situations in which this is not a problem.
-For example, if you have a group of properties that are all managed by the same team and are all part of the same system, sharing is not necessarily bad.
-On the other hand, multiple teams and multiple distinct properties sharing certificates is always bad.
+The main issue with sharing is that if one property is compromised, the other ones in the same group can also be attacked.
+If you have a group of properties that are all managed by the same team and are all part of the same system, then sharing is not necessarily bad.
+On the other hand, sharing across multiple teams or systems is always bad.

 Wildcard certificates have their place.
-For example, they are best used by a single property when you need to support an arbitrary number of subdomains, usually one per customer.
+For example, they are best used by a single property when you need to support an arbitrary number of subdomains—for example, one per customer.
 Avoid them otherwise.

 < Prev